THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Back on LIB we ordered one more round of Pizza Pi.
 All told, David and I had taken part in consuming seven pizzas while in Christmas Cove!
 Yes, the pizza was very good.
 I loved that this was not your standard offerings; instead of choices like four cheese or everything, we had special Pizza Pi unique choices.
 My favorite was the Sweet Home Indiana – pickled corn, sage sausage, white sauce and spinach.
 Totally unique!

-The next morning, Saturday, we went for a little snorkel, but didn’t see anything spectacular.
-But Saturday we had Rick & Julie over for drinks, and talked about their amazing stories out at sea – they’ve been sailing for a long time, on many different boats, with Archer being their first catamaran.
+The next morning, Saturday, we went for a little snorkel but didn’t see anything spectacular.
+But later we had Rick & Julie over for drinks, and talked about their amazing stories out at sea – they’ve been sailing for a long time, on many different boats, with Archer being their first catamaran.

 The next morning they invited us over for a tour of Archer, and of course, we happily came over.
 There are an amazing number of similarities between the two boats, but we walked away with some ideas for wish list projects…